How to trade cryptocurrencies: A beginner's guide to buy and sell digital currencies

 Price movements are largely driven by “whales” — individuals or groups who have large funds with which to trade.
-Some whales operate as “market makers,” setting bids and asks on both sides of the market in order to create liquidity for an asset while turning a profit in the process.
-Whales are present in virtually any market, from stocks and commodities to cryptocurrencies.
+Some whales operate as “market makers,” setting bids and asking on both sides of the market in order to create liquidity for an asset while turning a profit in the process.
+Whales are present in virtually any market from stocks and commodities to cryptocurrencies.

 With a zoo full of metaphors, it can be easy to forget that real people — for the most part — are behind these trades and, as such, are subject to emotional behaviors that can significantly affect the market.

-The challenge faced by the serious trader is to not let emotion dictate their trading strategy amid the deluge of hot takes and analysis by the media, chat rooms or so-called thought leaders.
+The challenge faced by the serious trader is to not let emotion dictate their trading strategy amid the deluge of hot takes and analysis by the media, chat rooms, or so-called thought leaders.
 These markets are highly subject to manipulation by whales and those that can affect the pulse of the market.
-Do your homework, and be decisive in your actions.
+Do your homework, and be decisive in your cryptocurrency trading actions.

 Being able to detect patterns and cycles in the market is crucial for having clarity from the macro perspective.
 Knowing where you are positioned in relation to the whole is paramount.
 You want to be the experienced surfer who knows when the perfect wave is about to arrive instead of paddling listlessly in the waters hoping for something great to happen.

 But, the micro perspective is also crucial in determining your actual strategy.
 While there are a vast number of TA indicators, we will only go over the most basic.